quarkslab/qbindiff/README.md

       --arch-secondary TEXT         Force the architecture when disassembling for the secondary.
 Format is 'CS_ARCH_X:CS_MODE_Ya,CS_MODE_Yb,...'
       --list-features               List all the available features
-      --help-all                    Show the full help message, including all the options that affect the disassembly phase
       -h, --help                    Show this message and exit.

 ## Library usage